Veterans Services About FAQ Impact License News Check Your Eligibility

 Step 2 of 5

-Lived in a disproportionately policed census tract for 3 of the last 5 years
+Resided in a historically economically disadvantaged community for 3 of the last 5 years

 Veteran of the U.S. Armed Forces